 You should know that the towns and villages we visit during the trek vary greatly in terms of size and amenities.
 Lukla, for instance, has a Starbucks and Wi-Fi, while some of the higher villages rely on solar power and yak dung for power.
 (The pong of burning yak dung can in itself be a challenge.)
 Some nights will therefore feel like the lap of luxury compared to others of more spartan means.

-For instance, many of the teahouses along the trek make use of long drops, which to some Westerners can be a bit of learning curve.
-Further, the higher the elevation the more one needs to urinate, which for ladies in particular can mean annoyingly frequent nature calls along the trail.
-This also applies to other trails in Nepal such as on the Annapurna Circuit trek.
+For instance, there are teahouses along the trek that make use of long drops, which to some Westerners can be a bit of learning curve.
+Further, the higher the elevation, the more one needs to urinate, which for ladies in particular can mean annoyingly frequent nature calls along the trail.

-Mostly the issue of hygiene boils down to your personal qualms; if you know you’re something of a germaphobe, you need to consider how much your desire to complete the trek will carry you through these challenges.
+Mostly the issue of hygiene boils down to your personal qualms; if you know you’re something of a germaphobe, you need to consider how much your desire to complete the trek will carry you through.

 Food is another factor to consider if you have dietary restrictions or strong dislikes.
 The choices are obviously fairly limited as this is a remote, hard-to-access region.
 Expect lots of high-carb food options like bread, pancakes, rice, pasta and potatoes, which will help power you along the trek route.
 There will also be plenty of eggs and cheese along with some cooked veg, but little in the way of fresh fruit and salads.